 Phill Jupitus investigates the social importance of 2 Tone music in Britain.

 David Stafford celebrates the Fender Stratocaster with the help of some key players.

 Poet Simon Armitage nominates Joy Division singer Ian Curtis.

 A series of music documentaries from the Radio 4 archive.

-Pete Paphides tells the story behind three follow-up albums, such as Suede's Dog Man Star.
+Pete Paphides tells the story behind Dog Man Star by Suede.

 Stuart Maconie talks to the reclusive Scott Walker.